DavidVeld/CarboLifeCalc/README.md

 7. Improved graphics for overview

 Updates as per build 15.03.2021
+1. Installer
-1. Bugs in material editor
+2. Bugs in material editor
 3. Add a waste factor to group
 4. B4 now works per group as well as per material
 5. Improve material database